-Manhattan, New York – The island of Manhattan is roughly twenty-three square miles, so you would think that finding a restaurant would be an easy task.
+Manhattan, New York – The island of Manhattan is roughly twenty-three square miles, and you would think that finding a restaurant would be an easy task.
 So wrong!
 In fact, finding a great place to eat that suits your taste buds can be overwhelming, especially for visitors.
-New York is not short of historic, ethnic, trendy and fanciful restaurants.
-You would either need to live in New York for sometime or visit many times over to start cracking the food code of this gastronomic metropolis.
+New York is not short of historic, ethnic, trendy, and fanciful restaurants.
+You would either need to live in New York for sometime, or visit many times over to start cracking the food code of this gastronomic metropolis.

 From having a luxurious champagne afternoon tea at The Plaza to having dinner at the historic 21, my food journal of Noshing in New York – Part 3.